Dual Self-Awareness Value Decomposition Framework without Individual Global Max for Cooperative Multi-Agent Reinforcement Learning: Methodology

 \section{Methodology}

 In this section, we introduce the implementation of the dual self-awareness value decomposition (DAVE) framework in detail.
-DAVE maintains an additional ego policy through supervised learning in comparison to the conventional value decomposition method, enabling the agent to find the individual action that corresponds to the optimal joint action without relying on the IGM assumption.
-Moreover, DAVE can be applied to most IGM-based value decomposition methods and turn them into IGM-free.
+DAVE incorporates an additional ego policy through supervised learning in comparison to the conventional value decomposition method, allowing the agent to identify the optimal individual action without relying on the IGM assumption.
+Moreover, DAVE can be applied to most IGM-based value decomposition methods and turn them into IGM-free ones.